Use of contingent labour

 The supplier is responsible for informing the contractor that their engagement is ending early.

-Contractors must not work on weekends or public holidays unless it is necessary, as determined by the hiring manager.
+Contractors must not work on weekends, public holidays or mandated shutdown periods unless it is necessary, as determined by the hiring manager.

-If the hiring manager determines that it is necessary for a contractor to work on a weekend or a public holiday, they must seek prior written approval from the relevant Deputy Secretary.
+If the hiring manager determines that it is necessary for a contractor to work on a weekend, public holiday or during the mandated shutdown period, they must seek prior written approval from the relevant Deputy Secretary.

 If approved, the contractor must attach the Deputy Secretary’s written approval with their relevant time sheet in Beeline.